apache/mxnet/docs/tutorials/vision/large_scale_classification.md

 ## Troubleshooting guidelines

 ### Validation accuracy
-It is often straightforward to achieve a reasonable validation accuracy, but achieving the state-of-the-art numbers reported in papers can sometime be very hard.
-Here is a few things you can try to improve validation accuracy.
+It is often straightforward to achieve a reasonable validation accuracy, but achieving the state-of-the-art numbers reported in papers can sometimes be very hard.
+Here are few things you can try to improve validation accuracy.
 - Adding more data augmentations often reduces the gap between training and validation accuracy.
 Data augmentation could be reduced in epochs closer to the end.
 - Start with a large learning rate and keep it large for a long time.
 For example, in CIFAR10, you could keep the learning rate at 0.1 for the first 200 epochs and then reduce it to 0.01.
 - Do not use a batch size that is too large, especially batch size >> number of classes.

 ### Speed
 - Distributed training improves speed when computation cost of a batch is high.
 So, make sure your workload is not too small (like LeNet on MNIST).
-Also, make sure batch size is reasonably large.
+Make sure batch size is reasonably large.
-- Make sure data-read and pre-processing is not the bottleneck.
+- Make sure data-read and preprocessing is not the bottleneck.
 Use the `--test-io 1` flag to check how many images can be pre-processed per second.
-- Increase --data-nthreads (default is 4) to use more threads for data pre-processing.
+- Increase --data-nthreads (default is 4) to use more threads for data preprocessing.
 - Data preprocessing is done by opencv.
 If opencv is compiled from source code, check if it is configured correctly.
-- Use `--benchmark 1` to use randomly generated data rather than real data to narrow down on where the bottleneck is.
+- Use `--benchmark 1` to use randomly generated data rather than real data to narrow down where the bottleneck is.
 - Check [this](http://mxnet.io/how_to/perf.html) page for more details.

 ### Memory
-If the batch size is too big, it can cause GPU memory to overflow.
+If the batch size is too big, it can exhaust GPU memory.
 If this happens, you’ll see the error message “cudaMalloc failed: out of memory” or something similar.
-There is a couple of ways to fix this:
+There are a couple of ways to fix this:
 - Reduce the batch size.
 - Set the environment variable `MXNET_BACKWARD_DO_MIRROR` to 1.
 It reduces the memory consumption by trading off speed.
 For example, with batch size 64, inception-v3 uses 10G memory and trains 30 image/sec on a single K80 GPU.
 When mirroring is enabled, with 10G GPU memory consumption, we can run inception-v3 using batch size of 128.
 The cost is that, the speed reduces to 27 images/sec.